georgy7/catframes/README.md

 -----

 Video encoding is a long process.
-If you are launching the program for the first time, a good way to try different options is to use the parameter `--limit` to make short video samples.
+If you are launching the program for the first time, a good way to try different options is to use `--limit` to make short video samples.

-The command to run it with standard settings looks like this:
+The command to run it with default settings looks like this:

     catframes folderA folderB folderC result.webm